betsyrosalen/UdacityDAND-Notes/3_Intro_to_Data_Analysis.md

 ##### On Mac / Linux

     source activate my_env
     source deactivate

 ##### On Windows

     activate my_env
     deactivate

 #### Saving and Loading Environments

 You can save the packages to a YAML file with

     conda env export > environment.yaml

 `> environment.yaml` writes the exported text to a YAML file environment.yaml.
 This file can now be shared and others will be able to create the same environment you used for the project.

-To create an environment from an environment file use `conda env create -f environment.yaml`.
+To create an environment from an environment file use

+    conda env create -f environment.yaml

 This will create a new environment with the same name listed in environment.yaml.

 #### Sharing environments